Sail to charming cities & villages

 Arrive this morning in Passau, at the confluence of the Inn, Ilz and Danube Rivers.
 Your guided walk along the town's narrow streets takes you through Old Town and past traditional patrician houses.
 You'll see the New Bishop's Residence and visit the impressive baroque St. Stephen's Cathedral with its ornate interior.
 Inside, you are treated to a special concert played on the 17,000-pipe organ, considered Europe's largest church organ.?
 Enjoy lunch aboard your ship, and return to the city for further exploration on your own before departing.
 We cruise through the night.
 (B, L, D)

-After breakfast, disembark and proceed to the airport for your return flight.* Or, extend your journey with 2 additional nights in Budapest, giving yourself more time to explore the bustling Hungarian capital.
+After breakfast, disembark and proceed to the airport for your return flight.* Or, extend your journey with 3 nights in Prague, Czech Republic, including a tour of Old Town and Prague Castle.
 (B)